About Us

-Center for Victims (CV) is a community based nonprofit organization and the largest, most comprehensive, inclusive provider of services, advocacy, and education for victims of all crime in the Commonwealth of Pennsylvania.
+Center for Victims (CV) is a community based nonprofit organization and the largest, most comprehensive provider of services, advocacy, and education for victims of all crime in the Commonwealth of Pennsylvania.

-Our Vision: Is to work to promote the following values:
+Is to work to promote the following values

 Center for Victims provides critical programs and services to the Allegheny County, Greater Pittsburgh Community as a: